 Although the divorce is final, things change and post-divorce mediation provides an opportunity for ex-spouses to discuss these changes and how to handle them.
-Common topics that post-divorce clients often discuss in mediation center around children, money, and parenting caught in high-conflict.
+Common topics that post-divorce clients often discuss in mediation center around children, money, and parents caught in high-conflict.

 Post-Divorce topics parents often discuss: